Vassilis Spanoulis: Early life and youth career

 Spanoulis was born in Larissa, Greece, on 7 August 1982.
 His father Thanasis Spanoulis, was the owner of a drug store, and his mother Georgia Spanouli, was a bank clerk.
 Spanoulis was the couple's second and last child, being born three years after his older brother Dimitris.

-At the age of 7, Spanoulis began training in the sports of football, swimming, and basketball.
+At the age of 7, Spanoulis began training in the sports of judo, football, swimming, and basketball.
 As a youth, Spanoulis idolized the basketball players Michael Jordan and Nikos Galis.
 In 1994, at the age of 12, Spanoulis joined the youth basketball program of the multi-sports club Gymnastikos S. Larissas.
 Spanoulis' father Thanasis, died of cancer, on 4 November 1997, when Spanoulis was 15 years old.

 In 1999, at the age of 16, Spanoulis won the 1998–99 season's national under-18 club championship of Greece.
 He led Keravnos Larissa, the youth basketball subsidiary of Gymnastikos S. Larissas, to the title of the Panhellenic Youth Championship.
-He was the championship's leading scorer, and Most Valuable Player.
+He was the championship's leading scorer and Most Valuable Player.
 In the competition's semifinals, he scored 40 points against the youth team of Aris Thessaloniki.
 In the competition's final, he led his team to a 64–61 victory over the youth team of Olympiacos Piraeus.
 He hit the game-winning 3-point shot, to win the title, at the buzzer.

-In 2000, at the age of 17, Spanoulis won the silver medal at the Albert Schweitzer Under-18 World Tournament, and the bronze medal at the 2000 FIBA Europe Under-18 Championship.
-In 2002, at the age of 19, Spanoulis won the gold medal at the 2002 FIBA Europe Under-20 Championship, in which he made the game-winning free-throws.
+In 2000, at the age of 17, Spanoulis won the silver medal at the DBB Albert Schweitzer Under-18 World Tournament and the bronze medal at the 2000 FIBA Under-18 EuroBasket.
+In 2002, at the age of 19, Spanoulis won the gold medal at the 2002 FIBA Under-20 EuroBasket, in which he made the game-winning free-throws.